abdullah-if/math-tools/README.md

 **Note:The one with *-ia* are interactive.**

-For directly accessing from CLI with ease everytime.
+For directly accessing from CLI with ease,
 Run these once:
 ```
 #crontab -e
-@reboot  /home/user/test.sh
+@reboot  ~/math-tools/sources/alias.sh
 ```